 Scrubbing through the video in the project’s library as you move your mouse is a nice touch too.

 Touch devices are also supported.
 That means that you can control Premiere Pro with all the pinch-zooms and taps that you expect from touch controls.

 Premiere Pro Editing I

 Now you can set in and out points of the clip right inside the media collection.
 Just scrub through the clips and mark the in and out points there, not using the preview window.
-Then you can Insert the clip into preview monitor to fine tune it or simply drag it right onto the timeline.
-If you hold Ctrl (Command on MacOS) the clip will overwrite anything that is on the timeline.
+Then you can Insert the clip into preview monitor to fine-tune it or simply drag it right onto the timeline.
+If you hold Ctrl (Command on macOS) the clip will overwrite anything that is on the timeline.
 Dragging the files right from your OS file manager into the project is also a thing.

 The media browser has Effects, Markers, and History tabs.
 History tab is really useful when you need the get to the state of the project when you’ve made a mistake.

 Markets can be noted, you can more than one marker at the same spot of the timeline.
-Every marker can have its own duration and in Markers tab you can expect each of them.
-If you click a marker inside Markers tab you will instantly get to that marker on the timeline.
+Every marker can have its own duration and in the Markers tab you can expect each of them.
+If you click a marker inside the Markers tab you will instantly get to that marker on the timeline.

 All in all Premiere Pro CC is a nice fit for any production.
 Even the most complicated.
 For example, there are a lot of notable movies that were edited with Premiere Pro CC: Avatar, Deadpool, Gone Girl, Swiss Army Man and so on.

 If a device is capable of creating video files then most likely it would be supported by Premiere Pro CC 2019.
 It works well with RAW camera formats.
 Arri Alexa, Red Epic, Canon cameras — footage from all of these cameras in resolution up to 8K is supported in Premiere Pro.
 Smartphones and DSLRs are something that you just expect to work — so they are.